Senior Captains Earn the Most Airline Pilot Salary

 Grab a FREE Pilot Career Guide »

 Career Planning Tip: To alleviate a spike in demand post-pandemic coupled with a major labor shortage, airlines are now offering dramatic pay increases to pilots in order to retain and attract new talent.
+Ongoing pilot shortages have led airlines to further increase salaries and offer additional incentives.
+New pilots entering the industry benefit from these opportunities, making it an excellent time to start building experience and flight hours toward a long-term career in aviation.

 Annual Pilot Salary Range